SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap-v7.md

 The following steps are required to accomplish the above goals of sending and receiving messages using the Solace JMS message broker.

-* Step 1 - Configure the Solace message broker
+* Step 1 - Configure the Solace PubSub+ message broker
 * Step 2 – Deploy the Solace Resource Adapter to the JBoss Application Server
 * Step 3 – Connect to Solace JMS provider
   * Configure resource adapter